espocrm/documentation/docs/administration/commands.md

 Note: As of v7.0 you can run `bin/command` instead of `php command.php`.

-## Printing list of available commands
+## List of available commands

 As of v7.0.

 ```
 bin/command